The Weeknd: Personal life

-Tesfaye is known to be very enigmatic, and prefers to keep his personal life out of the public eye.
-In the beginning of his career, he refrained from participating in interviews and instead chose to communicate via Twitter, which he attributed to shyness and insecurities.
-To this day, he is still adamant about not participating in interviews, only agreeing to be interviewed in rare situations.
+Tesfaye prefers to keep his personal life out of the public eye.
+For the majority of his career until 2025, he refrained from participating in interviews and instead chose to communicate via Twitter, which he attributed to shyness and insecurities.
+He prefers to be interviewed only in rare situations.
+Tesfaye was raised as an Ethiopian Orthodox Christian.
+When asked whether or not he was still religious, he stated to Variety in 2020, "I dunno...everything is a test, and if you are religious or spiritual, you have to go through things."

 From April 2015 to August 2019, Tesfaye was in an on-again, off-again relationship with American model Bella Hadid.
 She starred in the music video for his single "In the Night" in December 2015.
-He briefly dated American singer-actress Selena Gomez from January to October 2017.
+He dated American singer-actress Selena Gomez from January to October 2017.
 Both of the relationships received widespread media attention, and were the topic of tabloid speculation.
+Tesfaye has been in a relationship with Saudi-born disc jockey Simi Khadra since February 2022.
+Publications noticed that unlike his previous romances with Hadid and Gomez, Tesfaye keeps his relationship with Khadra private from the press.

 Tesfaye's hairstyle, which has been described as one of his most recognizable traits, has been claimed to be partly inspired by American artist Jean-Michel Basquiat.
 He began growing it out in 2011 and remarked at how easy it was to maintain with "a hard shampoo every once in a while".
 He cut his hair in 2016, prior to the release of Starboy.
 On social media, Tesfaye typically suffixed his first name with "xo", which is often used as an emoticon for hugs and kisses.
 According to The Guardian's Hermione Hoby, this was his intention, though others believe it was a reference to his recreational use of ecstasy and oxycodone.

 He later altered the handles on his social media to reflect his stage name in preparation for the release of Starboy.
+In August 2021, during a cover story with GQ, he described himself as being "sober lite", meaning that he has stopped using drugs with the exception of marijuana.
+He also noted that he drinks alcohol occasionally, stating: "I'm not a heavy drinker, as much as I used to be.
+The romance of drinking isn't there."

 In January 2015, Tesfaye was arrested for allegedly punching a police officer in Las Vegas after being taken into an elevator to break up a fight.
 He pleaded no contest and was sentenced to complete fifty hours of community service.

-As of August 2021, Tesfaye resides in Bel Air, Los Angeles.
-In 2017, he purchased a home in Hidden Hills, California for $18.5 million, which he sold to Madonna in 2021 for $19.3 million.
-Tesfaye previously lived in penthouses in Westwood, Los Angeles and New York City.
+As of August 2021, Tesfaye was residing in Bel Air, Los Angeles.
+In 2017, he purchased a home in Hidden Hills, California, for $18.5 million, which he sold to Madonna in 2021 for $19.3 million.
+Tesfaye previously lived in penthouses in Westwood, Los Angeles, and New York City.

+In April 2023, Tesfaye revealed that he has ADHD.